How can we assess human-agent interactions? Case studies in software agent design: Methods

-More formally, we define each work segment $i$ as $W_i = \{M_i, T_i, Y_i\}$ where the trajectory $T_i = \{a_{i, 1}, o_{i, 1}, a_{i, 2}, \dots\}$ is a list of actions and observations from the agent and $Y_i$ is the user rating (which may be $\emptyset$ because the user did not choose to give feedback.
+In summary, we define each work segment $i$ as $W_i = \{M_i, T_i, Y_i\}$ where the trajectory $T_i = \{a_{i, 1}, o_{i, 1}, a_{i, 2}, \dots\}$ is a list of actions and observations from the agent and $Y_i$ is the user rating (which may be $\emptyset$ because the user did not choose to give feedback).
 As such, each session $X_i = \{ W_1, \dots, W_j\}$ can consist of one or more work segments.
 If there are multiple ratings, we take the average across segments $\bar{Y}_i$, which provides us with more granular ratings than the 5 star scale.
 Across many sessions, we can create a dataset of human-agent interactions and user ratings $\mathcal{D} = \{(X_i, \bar{Y}_i)\} \cup \{(\tilde{X_i}, \emptyset)\}$ where $X_i$ are the sessions where there is at least one rating and $\tilde{X}_i$ are the ones without.
-For our software agent use case, we collect a dataset of $N=1747$ labeled user trajectories where the average rating is 4.07.
-Since ratings are often only provided by a small percentage of users (e.g., about 5\%), we have about 20$\times$ more sessions that do not have labels.
-We next discuss how to train a model to predict these labels.
+We next describe how we train a model to infill missing ratings.